 Financial Aid Warning.
 Students who do not meet the College's standards for either qualitative or quantitative progress are placed on financial aid warning for one term.
 They receive a letter from the Registrar informing them of their financial aid warning status.
-Students remain eligible for financial aid while they are in the financial aid warning status.
-Students in financial aid warning status are expected to take corrective action to meet the SAP standards by the next SAP review.
+Students remain eligible for financial aid while they are in the financial aid warning status are expected to take corrective action to meet the SAP standards by the next SAP review.
 Students who meet the SAP standards at the next SAP review have the financial aid warning lifted.
 Students who do not meet the SAP standards at the next SAP review are placed on financial aid probation.